-Step Action 2b.1 Open Enterprise Architect.
+Ste Action p 2b .1 Open Enterprise Architect.
 (If the 'Open Project' dialog displays, click on the Cancel button to open with no project loaded.)
-2b.2 Select the 'Configure > Model > Transfer > Project Transfer' ribbon option.
+2b .2 Select the 'Configure > Model > Transfer > Project Transfer' ribbon option.
 The 'Project Transfer' dialog displays.
-2b.3 In the 'Transfer Type' panel, select 'File to DBMS'.
-2b.4 In the 'Source Project' field, type the name of the .EAP/.EAPX file to copy to the repository.
+2b .3 In the 'Transfer Type' panel, select 'File to DBMS'.
+2b In the 'Source Project' field, type the name of the

+.4 .EAP/.EAPX file to copy to the repository.
 If the .EAP file has Replication enabled, this must be removed before performing the transfer.
-2b.5 At the right of the 'Target Project' field, click on the button.
+2b .5 At the right of the 'Target Project' field, click on the button.
 The 'Datalink Properties' dialog displays.
-2b.6 Select 'Microsoft Office 12.0 Access Database Engine OLE DB Provider' from the list.
-Click on the Next button.
-2b.7 Obtain an empty MS Access 2007 base project from the Sparx Systems DBMS Based Repositories web page, and rename the file to suit the intended purpose.
-2b.8 On the 'Data Source Details' page of the 'Datalink Properties' dialog, type in the full path to the Access 2007 .ACCDB file.
-Click on the OK button to return to the 'Project Transfer' dialog.
-2b.9 If required, select the 'Logfile' checkbox and type a path and filename for the data transfer log file.
-2b.1 0 Click on the Transfer button to begin the data transfer process.
+2b .6 Select 'Microsoft Office 12.0 Access Database Engine OLE DB Provider' from the list.
+Click on the Next button .
+2b .7 Obtain an empty MS Access 2007 base project from the Sparx Systems DBMS Based Repositories web page, and rename the file to suit the intended purpose.
+2b .8 On the 'Data Source Details' page of the 'Datalink Properties' dialog, type in the full path to the Access 2007 .ACCDB file.
+Click on the OK button to return to the ' Project Transfer ' dialog.
+2b .9 If required, select the 'Logfile' checkbox and type a path and filename for the data transfer log file.
+2b .1 Click on the Transfer button to begin the data transfer process.

 When the process is complete, you will have created your project in an Access 2007 database and can open it directly from Enterprise Architect, browsing for the .ACCDB file location in the 'Open Project' dialog.

+Ste Action

+p

-Step Action 3.1 Create a suitable ODBC Data Source to point to your new database.
+3. 1 Create a suitable ODBC Data Source to point to your new database.

-- Connecting to DBMS based Repositories is available in the Enterprise Architect Corporate, Unified and Ultimate editions - If you do not have Access 2007, you can download the Access Database Engine from the Microsoft downloads site
+- Connecting to DBMS based Repositories is available in the Enterprise Architect Corporate, Unified and Ultimate Editions - If you do not have Access 2007, you can download the Access Database Engine from the Microsoft downloads site - Ensure that the collation is set to the alphabet you use, such as Latin or Cyrillic